US files second antitrust lawsuit against Google's ad empire, seeks to split it - ExBulletin

 This is the second antitrust lawsuit federal authorities have filed against the company’s advertising empire, which has been under scrutiny for years over allegations that it is self-dealing and strangling its competitors.

+“For 15 years, Google has pursued anti-competitive behavior that has allowed it to thwart the rise of competing technologies, manipulate the auction system, insulate itself from competition, and harass advertisers and consumers,” Merrick said.
+We were able to force publishers to use our tools.”
+Garland at a press conference announcing the lawsuit.

-In a 155-page lawsuit filed in the Eastern District of Virginia, officials argued that Google’s acquisitions to bolster its advertising division effectively forced advertisers and publishers to sell their products to the detriment of competing advertising firms.
-It states that it was forced to use
+In a 155-page lawsuit filed in the Eastern District of Virginia, officials accused Google of making acquisitions to boost its advertising division, effectively coercing advertisers and publishers to use its products and harassing rival advertising firms. said to have caused damage.

 “Google, one of the giants of the industry, is committed to the ad It has corrupted legitimate competition in the tech industry,” prosecutors said.
 He wrote in a suit on Tuesday.